ROI Analysis

 Not "potential revenue."
 Not "leads in the pipeline."
 Cash.
 Gone.
 Paid directly to your competitor who picked up the phone.

-This article breaks down the real numbers, shows you how to calculate your own cost, explains why the problem is worse than you think, and ranks every solution by price and effectiveness.
+This article shows you how to calculate your own cost, explains why the problem is worse than you think, and ranks every solution by price and effectiveness.

 Calculate Your Cost: The Missed Call Formula